cqdung209/prompts/README.md

 When adding new customizations:

-### For Chat Modes:
+### For Custom Agents:
 1. Follow the established file structure with proper frontmatter
 2. Include comprehensive documentation and examples
 3. Test thoroughly with various inputs and scenarios
 4. Add usage examples and expected behaviors
-5. Update this README with new modes
+5. Update this README with new agents

 ### General Guidelines:
 - Follow established naming conventions